 We stayed along the fort wall of the south swim beach and the south coaling dock ruins, where the pilings of the old dock are overgrown with corals.
 To reach the pilings, you need to swim out from the beach and around large rocks.
 I’d recommend that area for experienced snorkelers.
 It’s a little bit of a swim, and the waves were stronger than in the protected beach cove.

 Beware the tarpon, but only because you might mistake the largest ones for small sharks.
 (I only inhaled a teensy bit of water via my snorkel!)
 We saw some jellyfish as well.
-Bring dramamine if boats give you trouble, and of course reef-safe sunscreen and a towel.
+Bring dramamine if boats make you queasy, and of course reef-safe sunscreen and a towel.
 I’ve got more packing tips below.